Nature Happenings

-- January is National Walk Your Pet, Poverty Awareness, Soup, Be Kind to Food Servers, Get Organized and Hot Tea Month
+- January is National Walk Your Pet, Poverty Awareness, Soup, Hot Tea, Be Kind to Food Servers, Get Organized, Get a Balanced Life, Celebration of Life, Learn to Ski and Snowboard, Self Love and Hot Tea Month

 - Project FeederWatch continues, www.birds.cornell.edu/pfw